florisboard/nlp/README.md

 - Android SDK
 - Java 17
-- Android NDK r25
+- Android NDK r25 or newer
 - CMake 3.22+
 - Ninja 1.10+
-- GNU make 3.80+
-  - MUST be GNU make and not some other variation of make or the ICU build will fail!!
 - Clang 14.x+ & libc++ (bundled with Android NDK)
 - Python 3.10+
 - Git
+- Optional: GNU make 3.80+
+  - Only required if `ICU_BUILD_FROM_SOURCE` is enabled

 If you have trouble installing the requirements or don't know how to install some you can also refer to [this excellent guide](https://github.com/florisboard/florisboard/issues/2218#issuecomment-1572763444) written by [@Thithic](https://github.com/Thithic), which guides you step by step in setting up the requirements on Ubuntu 22.04.